cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 The `Square` class inherits all the methods and their implementations from its parent class `Rectangle`, and can use its parent's constructor.
+This means that it already has all of `Rectangle`'s methods and their implementations from the start.

 Classes can also change the implementation of certain methods.
 This is called *overriding* in Java.